 When you receive this document, it is very important that you review it carefully to ensure that you know what changes are being made to your coverage.
 Based on this information, you can decide if your plan will still meet your health needs and budget in the coming year or if you need to begin looking at different options.

 Health care seems to be changing every day, but you don’t have to go it alone.
-Let the compassionate experts of RetireMEDiQ make finding the right health plan for you easy!
+Let our compassionate experts make finding the right health plan for you easy!